 Advanced formatting options

-The formatting layout of Go language provides a rich combination to meet various complex date and time display needs.
-The following are some commonly used and practical formatting string examples:
+The formatting layout of the Go language provides a rich combination to meet various complex date and time display needs.
+Here are some commonly used and practical formatting string examples:

 - Only show the year: